 Sacello del Santo Sepolcro

-Located in the Church of Santo Sepolcro, this underground crypt was discovered in 1992, during the renovation works carried out on the church.
-It was used for the burial of the poor and marginalized citizens, and it is still one of the most fascinating places to see in Cagliari.
+Located in the Church of Santo Sepolcro, this underground crypt was discovered in 1992, during renovation works.
+It was used for the burial of poorer people and marginalized citizens, and it is still one of the most fascinating places to see in Cagliari.

-The crypt is divided in three chambers where the dead were buried on the floor.
+The crypt has three chambers where the dead were buried on the floor.
 The black coal used to cover the walls and the painting of the reaper with a scythe and a hourglass, create an eerie yet solemn atmosphere.
 On the scythe, you can see a writing: “Nemini Parco” (I spare no one).

 Check out my post The Most Beautiful Churches In Cagliari.